Officials Pathway

 At least 2 of the competitions chosen must be "A" level tournaments.

-Technical: with the practical requirements completed, a provisional Provincial Umpire may attempt the Technical Evaluation, which includes a written test and on-court evaluation.
-The Technical Evaluation must be completed in the quarter-finals or higher at an "A" level tournament.
 Upon successful completion of the Technical Evaluation, the individual is then fully certified at the Provincial Level and may begin Referee Training.

 Referee Provincial Certification Requirements